leahfilkin-myob/RefactoringKata/things-we-value/technical/testing/tdd.md

 ## Practice Katas

+- [String Calculator Kata](https://github.com/MYOB-Technology/General_Developer/blob/master/katas/kata-string-calculator/kata-string-calculator.md)

 The string calculator kata is a beginner kata to start learning how to write unit tests first.
-Admittedly it is not teaching you TDD but rather introducing you to a component of TDD.
+Admittedly it is not teaching you TDD but rather introducing you to a component of TDD, writing the test first.

-- [String Calculator Kata](https://github.com/MYOB-Technology/General_Developer/blob/master/katas/kata-string-calculator/kata-string-calculator.md)

 ## Internal references
 - [Slack channel - #sig-tdd](https://myob.slack.com/messages/C89U71VKQ)